carbon-design-system/carbon-for-ibm-dotcom/packages/patterns-react/src/patterns/SimpleBenefits/README.md

-# Simple Benefits Band
+# Simple Benefits

-> The Simple Benefits Band pattern is to be utilized within IBM.com.
+> The Simple Benefits pattern is to be utilized within IBM.com.

 ## Getting started